Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 The desired number of computing nodes and the number of cores on each node (PPN = processors per node) can be selected, depending on the expected computational costs and requirements of the calculation under consideration.
 The necessary payments will have to be made as explained [in this page](../../accounts/balance.md), before the execution of any task can be made possible.

-## Advanced Options

-Further advanced options are offered in order to optimize the calculation.
-These depend on the simulation application (see the corresponding application [pages](../../software-directory/overview.md) for more information).

-Example improvements may include parallelization over the k-points of the crystal structure, over its band-structure or over the execution of Fast Fourier Transforms (FFT).
-The novice user will find that these options are normally better left unchanged from their default values.

 ## Notifications

 Finally, the user can be notified about the start of the calculation on the supercomputing cluster, about its termination, or about a possible accidental abortion.

 The user can click on the button corresponding to each one of these [Job statuses](../../jobs/status.md) within the [user interface](overview.md) to trigger the associated notifications.
 Alternatively, all three notification types can be activated simultaneously by clicking the user icon.

+## Advanced Options

+Further advanced options are offered in order to optimize the calculation.
+These depend on the simulation application.

+### Specific Implementation

+The user should consult the corresponding [application pages](../../software-directory/overview.md) for more information about the advanced options which pertain to each respective application.